hicops/hicops.github.io/docs/index.md

 ## Citation

-Learn about research work in detail in the published research work given as follows.
+Learn about our research work in detail in the paper given as follows.
 You can access the paper via [SharedIt](https://rdcu.be/cvFan).

 > <span style="color:black">Muhammad Haseeb, and Fahad Saeed. ***"High performance computing framework for tera-scale database search of mass spectrometry data."*** Nature Computational Science, Volume no. 1, Issue no. 8 (2021): pp no. 550-561.</span> [https://doi.org/10.1038/s43588-021-00113-z](https://doi.org/10.1038/s43588-021-00113-z)